leilei-/Engoo/README.md

 =====

   This is a heavily modified Quake engine that adds multiple standard (and not so standard) features to the software renderer.

+  Much of the inspiration comes from Zdoom and Unreal.
+While most ports are focused on expanding Quake's functionality for mappers and modders, this one is also intending to break the not-well-aged parts (as an option).
+However by default, it should reflect vanilla behavior.

 * Colored lighting in 8-bit color by 15bpp or 18bpp lookup tables, supports lits
 * Translucent liquids with variable-adjusted alphas, supports vis